 - Prepare and maintain field trip gear

-- Coordinate participation in public outreach events and festivals
+- Participate in public outreach events and festivals

-- Assist with preparations for and during FRIENDS’ annual fall fundraising event (Event held on 10/10/19)
+- Assist with the coordination and staffing of the annual fall fundraising event (Event held on 10/10/19)

 - Assist with other FRIENDS of Great Salt Lake education/outreach efforts as needed, which may include: